 - Release pressure right away by turning the valve to Venting – Quick Release.
 Or let it subside on its own.

 - Serve with their juices from the bottom of the pot (turkey baster is the best to suck those up), plain yogurt/sour cream and toasted whole grain or rye bread.

 Store: Refrigerate in an airtight container for up to 3-4 days.
 Not recommended to freeze.

 Make Ahead: Refrigerate stuffed uncooked peppers for up to 2 days and cook when ready.

-- You can’t use uncooked rice because once mixed with meat it will be undercooked and peppers and turkey overcooked in 15-20 minutes under high pressure.No.
-Rice needs longer cooking time.
+- Can I skip pre-cooking rice?
+No. You can’t use uncooked rice because once mixed with meat it will be undercooked and peppers and meat overcooked.
+I heard some readers used uncooked instant brown rice but I haven’t tried.

 - You can replace rice with uncooked quinoa: Stuffed peppers cook time will change to 15 minutes in 8 quart and 20 minutes in 6 quart Instant Pot respectively.

 - 3 quart Instant Pot: It should fit 4 large peppers.
 Cut recipe in half and keep same cooking time.

 - Stacking peppers is fine: There is enough space between peppers for pressure to build up.

 Recipes and images are a copyright of ifoodreal.com.
 It is against the law to republish recipes without permission.
 Nutritional info is approximate.